Headcovering

 1 Corinthians 11:4-5a

 The practice itself is really very simple.
-During prayer and prophesying, what is proper is for the head of man to be uncovered and the head of a woman to be covered.
-No qualification is made as to the formality of the situation, and neither is any distinction made as to whether the context is public or private.
-The topic of headcoverings is addressed only once in the scriptures but from what is recorded we note that the churches were already practicing in the manner described, and we find no mention of whether the assemblies Paul referenced had been of Hebrew or other background.
-Any contention about the matter was settled with this argument; that neither those with Paul nor any others of the assemblies had any variant practice.
+During prayer and prophesying, two very specific activities, what is proper for the man is that his head must not be covered.
+In contrast, a woman's head must be covered.
+No distinction is made with regard to anyone's cultural heritage.
+Likewise, no consideration is given to the formality of the occasion, whether one is indoors or out, in public or in private.
+Any contention about the matter was settled with this argument; that neither those with Paul nor any of the churches of God had any variant practice.

-For many of you, perhaps most, what I just addressed may be sufficient to satisfy your interest in this subject.
-It's not required of us to understand why we should obey the direction given because there is a benefit for simple compliance, the ever present promise of blessings for obedience.
+For many, what I just addressed may be sufficient to satisfy your interest in this subject.
+It's not required of us to understand why we should obey the command because the benefit is for simple compliance, the ever present promise of blessings for obedience.
 For those who are seeking deeper insight into the passage there is so much more to be discovered!
 If you're not already convinced and convicted that this practice is for you, let me encourage you to continue reading, to continue to pursue this for everything the Lord may have for you.

 Jesus answered and said to him, "If anyone loves Me, he will keep My word; and My Father will love him, and we will come to him and make Our abode with him.
 He who does not love Me does not keep My words, and the word which you hear is not Mine, but the Father's who sent Me.